Klampenborg station

 Klampenborg station is a regional and commuter railway station serving the suburb of Klampenborg north of Copenhagen, Denmark.
 Train services to Klampenborg Station are used by people in large numbers who during the summer season visit the Dyrehavsbakken amusement park, the Jægersborg Dyrehave forest park or enjoy the sun at Bellevue Beach.

 The station is located on the Coast Line between Copenhagen and Helsingør, and is the northern terminus of the Klampenborg radial of Copenhagen's S-train network.
-It is served by a frequent regional rail service between Helsingør and Copenhagen, operated by Danish State Railways, as well as line C of the S-train network.
+It is served by a frequent regional rail service between Helsingør and Copenhagen, operated by Danish State Railways, as well as line C and line F of the S-train network.

 History

-Train service began by DSJS in 1863 and was taken over by DSB in 1864.
+Klampenborg Station opened on 22 July 1863 as the northern terminus of the Klampenborg Line which connected Copenhagen with Klampenborg as a branch line of the North Line between Copenhagen and Elsinore via Hillerød.

+The Klampenborg Line was initially opened and owned by the privately owned Zealand Railway Company (Det Sjællandske Jernbaneselskab (DSJS)).
+On 1 January 1880, the railway station was taken over by the Danish state along with the Zealand Railway Company.
+And on 1 October 1885, it became part of the new national railway company, the Danish State Railways.

 The current station building was built in 1897.
 Like the other stations on the Øresund line, it was designed by Heinrich Wenck.
 The station was among the first served by the S-train, as service began on the 3 of April 1934 when the line Frederiksberg-Vanløse-Hellerup-Klampenborg was opened.